What to do if there's a fire

 - Never smoke in bed.

-- Take extra care when smoking if you have been drinking alcohol, taking medication or other drugs.
+- Take extra care when smoking if you have been drinking alcohol or taking medication.

 - Use a proper heavy ashtray that won’t tip over easily.